vcc-LG/flask-omnipro-plot/README.md

 Synopsis
 --------
 A simple Flask website to read in two .opg beam data files from the [OmniPro Matrixx](http://www.iba-dosimetry.com/complete-solutions/radiotherapy/imrt-igrt-rotational-qa/matrixxes) and plot them against each other, including a helpful point-to-point percentage difference plot.
+This software is for research purposes only.

 Install